ComScore

 Indeed, a 2017 study published in the International Journal of Molecular Science concludes that beans are rich in polyphenols, a type of antioxidant that helps remove free radicals from the body and mitigate cell damage; this potent antioxidant action has a health-boosting effect that’s associated with preventing the aforementioned diseases, as well as a wide range of inflammatory and metabolic conditions.
 In other words, start incorporating legumes into your diet and your body will thank you for it.

-Yep, we have even more good news about legumes—namely that they are one of the most sustainable crops around.
-There’s a huge body of evidence attesting to their sustainability, including this 2021 study published in Frontier in Sustainable Food Systems, which describes legumes as “a cornerstone of transitioning to more sustainable food systems,” adding that “legumes have also an important role in protecting nature’s biodiversity.”
-BRB, whipping up a fava bean salad for lunch.
+Yep, I have even more good news about legumes—namely that they are one of the most sustainable crops around.
+“Legumes are one of the most sustainable protein sources on the planet.
+They fix nitrogen in the soil, naturally enriching it instead of depleting it like conventional monocrops.
+They require minimal water, thrive without heavy pesticides and have a tiny carbon footprint compared to animal-based proteins,” says Hentz, adding that “eating more legumes isn’t just good for your body—it’s good for the planet.”
+And there is, in fact, a huge body of evidence attesting to their sustainability, including this 2021 study published in Frontier in Sustainable Food Systems, which describes legumes as “a cornerstone of transitioning to more sustainable food systems,” adding that “legumes have also an important role in protecting nature’s biodiversity.”
+BRB, whipping up Hentz’s edamame puree for lunch.

 Resized 20230822 160749 1707534340613